carbon-design-system/carbon-components-vue/README.md

 ## Project State

+\*\*v0.2.0 - Moved to Storybook 4

+- Knobs now operate as Vue properties the template is no longer replaced each time (as per Knobs in storybook 3)
+- Story kinds array replaced by variants which define the settings used in each story.
+- NOTE: slots no longer editable

 **v0.1.0 - First draft of carbon-components-vue implementation**

 This initial set of components, based on v9 of carbon components, includes draft implementations of all non-data viz components found in the core carbon components library.
 Public parts of the component: properties, events, data, methods, computed values are at this point subject to review at this point.